 Below is a summary of the main On-Aircraft and Academic UPRT courses that we provide.
 More details on each course can be found listed under the

 "UPRT - Courses" drop-down menu above or the links within the tables below.
-All our courses take place at Goodwood Aerodrome located close to London, although sometimes during the winter months they are based at Solent Airport (near Portsmouth) if Goodwood is closed due to waterlogging (it is grass).
+Our courses take place at Goodwood Aerodrome located close to London, although sometimes during the winter months they are based at Solent Airport (near Portsmouth) if Goodwood is closed due to waterlogging (it is grass).

 UPRT - Academic Courses

 A fully comprehensive UPRT programme requires a fully integrated approach.
 Any training should ideally provide the pilot with the tools and training required to avoid getting into a Flight Upset situation in the first place, and also ensure recognition of the Upset condition at the earliest possible opportunity.